 We believe that something instructionally important happens in the classroom every day.
 Just completing the assignment cannot duplicate the richness and depth of the activities occurring in the classroom.
 In order for students to have the best learning opportunities possible, they need to be in class daily.
 It should be remembered, that good attendance demonstrates personal responsibility to future employers.

 At Ladysmith Middle and High School, we promote those skills and attitudes, which will assist students in becoming successful in life.
 The majority of our students attend school every day and are only absent with good reason.
 However, good attendance is not always the case.
 As a result, there is a need for rules governing attendance.
 According to state law and school board policy, parents are responsible for the attendance of their students.
 If a student will not be in school, parents must call the attendance office before 9:00 AM.
 The phone number is 715-532-5531, press 5 for LMHS then press 4 for attendance.
 Upon the students return to school, the parent or guardian will need to send a note if a call has not been made.
+If either a phone call or a note are not received, the absence will be marked as unexcused.
 Wisconsin Statute 118.16 (2)c,e

 All students, parents, and staff are required to observe Wisconsin's Compulsory School Attendance Law.
 (Statute 118.15) Whether the student misses one class or an entire day without an acceptable excuse, the student is considered truant.
 Disciplinary action will be taken in each case involving unexcused absences and all cases of truancy will be recorded on the student's permanent record.
 Truant students will be cited for truancy and referred to court.
 For approved appointments during school hours, students are to provide the attendance secretary with their appointment slip upon their return to school.
 118.15 (3)(a)